When is there going to be a sale?

 When we envision the future, it consists of an industry that has been transformed through regulation of production and supply chain.
 When this occurs, a shirt will no longer cost $10 because a shirt should never cost $10.
 Clothing prices will increase, but so will the lifespan of the piece, leading to less purchases needing to be made.

 We want ZERO to be a platform where every socioeconomic status is met so conscious fashion can become the reality for all.
 We hope this answer provides insight into the intrinsically difficult structure in place that prices clothing as such, and brings attention to the fact that we are actively working on solutions to add price diversity to our website.
 In the meantime, we highly advise that people turn to vintage clothing or the purchasing of preloved items if there is an immediate need to fill a part of your wardrobe affordably.
 We do not see ZERO as a black or white solution, it’s not a ‘you shop us or you don’t care’ mentality, we understand that there are reasons that lead to every individual's purchasing decisions.
 We are constantly looking to add new brands to diversify our offerings, and hope in the nearby future to have a place for every individual on our website.
 It is worth mentioning, climate change can be largely attributed to the world's top 1% income bracket.
 The greed, and/or naivety of this group is leading to a global crisis that disproportionately impacts marginalized communities, those contributing far less to climate change.
 Climate change is an act of inequality.
 The solution does not lie in a singular universal approach.
 The solution must encompass the voice and ideology of all those who make up the human race.
 As ZERO grows and gains brand recognition, we seek to highlight and create a destination for labels from all corners of the world, where practices and solutions can be discussed openly.
-We appreciate you understanding that where we are at now is not our vision for the future, success expansion is continually finding those doing the hard work to fight off climate change and injustice through their work in the fashion industry.
+We appreciate you understanding that where we are at now is not our vision for the future, successful expansion is continually finding those doing the hard work to fight off climate change and injustice through their work in the fashion industry.

 What size should I buy?